fastify/fastify-http-proxy/README.md

 The `wsReconnect` option contains the configuration for the WebSocket reconnection feature; is an object with the following properties:

 - `pingInterval`: The interval between ping messages in ms (default: `30_000`).
-- `maxReconnectionRetries`: The maximum number of reconnection attempts (default: `3`).
-The counter is reset when the connection is established.
+- `maxReconnectionRetries`: The maximum number of reconnection retries (`1` to `Infinity`, default: `Infinity`).
 - `reconnectInterval`: The interval between reconnection attempts in ms (default: `1_000`).
 - `reconnectDecay`: The decay factor for the reconnection interval (default: `1.5`).
-- `connectionTimeout`: The timeout for the connection in ms (default: `5_000`).
+- `connectionTimeout`: The timeout for establishing the connection in ms (default: `5_000`).
-- `reconnectOnClose`: Whether to reconnect on close, as long as the source connection is active (default: `false`).
+- `reconnectOnClose`: Whether to reconnect on close, as long as the connection from the related client to the proxy is active (default: `false`).
 - TODO logs option?

-Reconnection feature detects and closes broken connections and reconnects automatically, see [how to detect and close broken connections](https://github.com/websockets/ws#how-to-detect-and-close-broken-connections); the mechanism is based on ping/pong messages.
+Reconnection feature detects and closes broken connections and reconnects automatically, see [how to detect and close broken connections](https://github.com/websockets/ws#how-to-detect-and-close-broken-connections).
-It verifies the connection status from the service to the target.
+The connection is considered broken if the target does not respond to the ping messages or no data is received from the target.

 Example: